-Durham A1 crash: Lorry driver browsing dating sites at wheel jailed after causing three deaths
+Durham A1 crash: Lorry driver was browsing dating sites

 Nick Dry, prosecuting, said: "He was utterly engrossed in internet activity, in pursuit of sexual gratification, over an extended period of time while in control of a large goods vehicle on a busy motorway."

-Michael Hosty, also a lorry driver, and another man, Ryan Campbell, were commended by the court for their bravery in rushing to help pull Onut free from his burning cab.
+Lorry driver Michael Hosty and another man, Ryan Campbell, were commended for their bravery in rushing to help pull Onut free from his burning cab.
+Mr Hosty, who now has post-traumatic stress disorder, recalled grabbing him and saying: "Look, mate, if you don't help me out we are both going to die."

-The consequences of Onut's actions, were "catastrophic", the judge said.
+The consequences of Onut's actions were "catastrophic", the judge said.

+Soldier Junior Sullivan, whose mother and stepfather died in the crash, told the court his life was "shattered" and he felt "unbearable rage at the sight of other drivers using their mobile phones".

+Hard-working family man Mr Mullen was a loving father to his three children and was about to become a grandfather, his daughter Orlaigh said.

 Onut was also disqualified from driving for a total of 14 years and five months.